EveryMan is an organisation focused on men's issues.

 In 2016 we became EveryMan.
 This new name is distinctive and makes us recognisable to the wider community.
 This is important, as we have stepped up as thought leaders who advocate and educate about contemporary men's issues - locally and nationally.
 Now we can use our experience and understanding to speak out for men's issues across Australia.

-Greg is a registered psychologist who has worked in the community sector since 1977, with extensive experience, training and qualifications covering program management, complex case management, individual, family and relationship counselling and family therapy and consultation to health, welfare, mental health, education and legal services.
+Greg is a registered psychologist who has worked in the community sector since 1977, with extensive experience in program management, complex case management, counselling and family therapy and consultation to health, welfare, mental health, education and legal services.
+Moving to Canberra from Adelaide in February 1995., Greg joined the Management Committee (now Board of Directors) in 1998 and served as President for 3 years before being appointed in 2004 as Men's Centre Manager (now Chief Executive Officer).

 Before EveryMan, Greg worked in out-of-home care and family support services for over 9 years at Canberra's Marymead Child and Family Centre.
 In Adelaide, he worked with individuals, couples and with families dealing with domestic and family violence, child abuse and neglect (victims and perpetrators) in programs offered through the Adelaide Central Mission, CatholicCare and the Forensic Psychiatry Unit of the Women's and Children's Hospital.